victorths/conduit/conduit/doc/source/docs/tut/deploying-and-other-fun-things.md

  databaseName: quiz
 ```

 Run `conduit serve` and open a browser to `http://localhost:8888/questions` - you'll see the question in your database.
-For other ways of running an Conduit application \(and tips for running them remotely\), see [this guide]().
+For other ways of running a Conduit application \(and tips for running them remotely\), see [this guide]().

 !!! tip "Test and Deployment Configuration" The `configurationFilePath` defaults to `config.yaml` when using `conduit serve`.
 In the test harness, the `configurationFilePath` is set to `config.src.yaml`.
 To continue running the tests, add the database connection configuration for `dart_test` database to the file `config.src.yaml`.
 For more details on configuration, see [this guide](https://github.com/noojee/conduit/tree/3f4c01be85b7ff135772166173524e76a5f80c32/conduit/doc/source/source/docs/http/configure.md).